Jan-NiklasB/import_user/README.md

 Lay-out CSV file
 ----------------
-Please ensure following columns are available.
+Please ensure following columns are available **in this order**.
 Title row is allowed.

-Username
+1. Username
-Real name
+2. Real name
-Email address
+3. Email address
-Password
+4. Password (if empty, reset mail will be send)
-Access Level
+5. Access Level
   Use the number value here ( see below)
-	If omitted, default value for new accounts will be used Send email
+  If omitted, default value for new accounts will be used
+6. Send email (ignored if no password supplied)
   0 =  do not send email
   1 =  Send email

 User accounts will default to:
- -Not Protected
+- Not Protected
- -Enabled
+- Enabled

 # available access levels
-define( 'ANYBODY', 0 );
+- define( 'ANYBODY', 0 );
-define( 'VIEWER', 10 );
+- define( 'VIEWER', 10 );
-define( 'REPORTER', 25 );
+- define( 'REPORTER', 25 );
-define( 'UPDATER', 40 );
+- define( 'UPDATER', 40 );
-define( 'DEVELOPER', 55 );
+- define( 'DEVELOPER', 55 );
-define( 'MANAGER', 70 );
+- define( 'MANAGER', 70 );
-define( 'ADMINISTRATOR', 90 );
+- define( 'ADMINISTRATOR', 90 );
-define( 'NOBODY', 100 );
+- define( 'NOBODY', 100 );